Gavin-Niederman/shrewnit/README.md

 Shrewnit always depends on one crate: `num-traits`.
 If the `const_operators` feature is enabled, `paste` will also be added to the dependencies.
 Despite this, Shrewnit is 100% Rust, `no_std`, libm, and alloc free!

+> How will this library effect the trout population?

+Shrewnit itself expands to over 48kloc and you can expect similar results if you add your own additional units and dimensions.
+This may impact compile times slightly especially due to the vast majority of these lines being trait implementations.
+That said, this library is going to compile much faster than any library that depends on `bindgen`.